 Here are some questions you might have...

-Because babka is sweet, it's generally served warmed or at room temperature for breakfast, brunch, as an afternoon snack, or dessert.
-Babka also is great in french toast bread pudding!
+Because the babka is sweet, it's generally served warmed or at room temperature for breakfast, brunch, as an afternoon snack, or dessert.
+You can also slice it thickly and use it for french toast.
+Babka also is great in a baked french toast casserole!

 Recipe